feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

         "var_dt": ['08/31/00 12:34:45', '12/01/90 23:01:02', '04/25/01 11:59:21', '04/25/01 11:59:21'],
     })

-Now, we align in a Scikit-learn pipeline the :class:`DatetimeFeatures` and the `DropConstantFeatures()`.
+Now, we line up in a Scikit-learn pipeline the :class:`DatetimeFeatures` and the `DropConstantFeatures()`.
 The :class:`DatetimeFeatures` will create date features derived from today for the time variable, and time features with the value 0 for the date only variable. `DropConstantFeatures()` will identify and remove these features